NC State Extension

 Description

-Insects, Diseases, and Other Plant Problems: Watch for slugs, snails and bulb mites.
+This plant is pest and disease resistant due to its poisonous alkaloids content.
+Watch for slugs, snails and bulb mites.
 Bulb rot can occur in wet soils.

 Quick ID Hints: